 An ISP gives a score to the IP address and domain you use for sending emails.
 It is referred to as the sender’s reputation.

 You can compare it with your credit score that is painstaking and time-consuming to build but super easy to ruin in a short time!
 A higher sender reputation will fetch you good deliverability, as already mentioned, and a poor one would either result in rejection of your emails or place them in the spam folder.

-According to a study, almost half the email deliverability problems are due to poor sender reputation.
+According to a study, almost half the cold email deliverability problems are due to poor sender reputation.
 Talking about numbers, do you know how much your sender reputation should be?
 Ideally, it has to be above 80, and in case it is not so, you have to work towards improving it.